MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/connecting-to-the-web-client.md

 ![shows a confirmation that you have signed out from dynamics gp.](media/using-web-signout.png "GP connection warning")

 To go back into Dynamics GP, click **Enter Dynamics GP**.
-If you had chosen the option to remember your user name and password on the sign on page, you will not be prompted for them.
+If you had chosen the option to remember your user name and password on the sign-in page, you will not be prompted for them.

 If you want to remove the stored user name and password from the machine, click **Sign Out**, in the upper-right corner of the page.

 When you have finished working with Dynamics GP, it’s a good idea to exit Dynamics GP, rather than to just disconnect from the session.
 Some of the advantages of exiting include the following:

 - System resources are made available for other web client sessions.

 - It releases a Dynamics GP user in the system, so you are less likely to encounter the user limit.

 - It reduces the possibility of data loss that might be caused the web client session had to be forcibly ended.

 ## Signing in as the sa or DYNSA user